alapsraval/ecomm-backend/README.md

-# Object-Relational Mapping (ORM): E-Commerce Back End
+# E-Commerce Back End
-An e-commerce API using ExpressJS and Sequelize
+This is an e-commerce API using Express.js and MySQL database.